SenseLogic/CODA/README.md

 ## Guidelines

-*   Whenever possible :

-    *   Use only public attributes and methods.
-    *   Use virtual methods only where needed.
-    *   Avoid delegates.

 *   Design before you program, to avoid loosing precious time in developing the wrong solution to the wrong problem, by quickly writing :

     *   a short text or UI flow explaining how to use the application, to optimize the application interface before implementing it;